mozilla/addons-release-tests/README.md

 - _note that you need to have all the requirements installed for this to work_
 - _we are using pytest `--variables` as a tool to store reusable test data_
+- _make sure that you have a [Nightly][nightly] version installed on your machine if you want the tests to launch in the foreground_